memc-rs/memc-rs/CONTRIBUTING.md

 ## Mininum Supported Rust Version (MSRV)

- * All memcrs ≥1.0.0 releases will support at least a 6-month old Rust compiler release.
+ * All Memcrs ≥1.0.0 releases will support at least a 6-month old Rust compiler release.
  * The MSRV will only be increased on 1.x releases.

 ## Versioning Policy

-With memcrs ≥1.0.0:
+With Memcrs ≥1.0.0:

  * Patch (1.\_.x) releases _should only_ contain bug fixes or documentation
    changes.
 Besides this, these releases should not substantially change